 Borrowers do not pay fees to servicers directly.
 Instead, the DOE pays loan servicers based on the terms of contracts—the specifics of which have not been disclosed.

-In total, the DOE paid more than $826 million in student loan servicing fees in 2019.
+The Department of Education spent $883 million for student loan administration in 2020, and was expected to pay more than a billion in 2021.
 However, the transition to Next Gen—the DOE’s initiative to streamline the servicing process—is expected to result in reduced outlays on loan servicing.
 The DOE was able to cut its 2020 loan servicing budget by nearly $300 million as a result of the Next Gen program.

 Don’t ever pay a fee for assistance managing your student loan, as loan servicers are responsible for providing free help to borrowers.

-In June 2020, the DOE announced it will overhaul its loan servicing program to streamline the servicing process—a plan that initially came to fruition in 2017.
-Known as the Next Gen project (short for Next Gen Business Process Operations), the DOE will implement the following changes under the new program:
+In June 2020, the DOE announced it would overhaul its loan servicing program to streamline the servicing process—a plan that initially launched in 2017.
+Known as the Next Gen project (short for Next Gen Business Process Operations), the DOE is implementing the following changes under the program:

 - There will be one website through which borrowers access their servicer account, rather than separate websites for each servicer

-- New contracts with servicers that incentivize successful account management and provide consequences for unmet contractual requirements
+- New contracts with servicers will incentivize successful account management and provide consequences for unmet contractual requirements

 - Contracts with five new loan servicers

-- Contract extensions for FedLoan Servicing, Great Lakes, Nelnet, and Navient through December 2021
+- Contracts for Granite State and Navient continued through December 2021

-- Contract extensions for CornerStone, Granite State, HESC/Edfinancial, MOHELA, and OSLA Servicing through March 2022
+- Contracts for Great Lakes, Nelnet, HESC/Edfinancial, MOHELA, and OSLA Servicing will be extended through December 2023

 Borrowers will receive advance notice of any change to their loan servicer.
-The DOE noted this past summer that servicer changes will be preceded by a multiplatform campaign (emails, social media, etc.) to alert you of what to expect with the upcoming changes
+The DOE notes that servicer changes will be preceded by a multiplatform campaign (emails, social media, etc.) to alert you of what to expect with the upcoming changes

 The five servicers participating in the new student-loan servicing platform will be: